 Both 3D and 2D NAND flash memory devices are readily available and in use today.
 But there are tradeoffs to consider when selecting the best technology for a storage task.

-Capacity.
 3D NAND flash offers greater storage capacity -- or data density -- compared to 2D NAND flash.
-Stacking multiple layers of memory cells to create a three-dimensional storage matrix can bring significantly greater storage capacity to the same chip area -- footprint.
-Similarly, denser chips can be built into denser, higher-capacity devices such as SSDs.
+Stacking multiple layers of memory cells to create a 3D storage matrix can bring significantly greater storage capacity to the same chip area or footprint.
+Similarly, denser chips can be built into higher-capacity devices, such as SSDs.
 For example, SSDs are readily available in 1 TB and 2 TB capacities.

-Cost.
-Flash memory follows the same cost-per-byte relationship as other storage technologies, and 3D NAND flash can vastly lower the cost-per-byte when compared to 2D NAND flash.
-In 2017, a 2D NAND wafer created in a fabrication facility might have stored 1.6 TB, while a 3D NAND wafer might have stored more than 17 TB.
-Even if the 3D NAND wafer is nearly double the cost of a 2D NAND wafer, the dramatic capacity improvement of the 3D wafer makes the cost-per-byte far lower for the 3D NAND technology.
+Flash memory follows the same cost-per-byte relationship as other storage technologies, and 3D NAND flash can vastly lower the cost per byte when compared to 2D NAND flash.
+Every layer added to a 3D NAND memory chip multiplies its capacity.
+Even if the 3D NAND wafer is several times more expensive to manufacture than a 2D NAND wafer, the dramatic capacity improvement of the 3D wafer makes the cost per byte far lower for the 3D NAND technology.
 This makes 3D NAND more cost-effective for many types of storage applications.

-Performance and power.
-When memory cells are laid out in a 2D matrix, there is a finite distance to move bits to and from cells.
+When memory cells are laid out in a 2D matrix, there's a finite distance to move bits to and from cells.
 This distance equates to time -- or latency.
-To increase the storage capacity of the 2D matrix, those distances -- and so the latency -- must also increase, effectively lowering the performance of larger 2D NAND flash devices.
+To increase the storage capacity of the 2D matrix, those distances -- and the latency -- must also increase, effectively lowering the performance of larger or higher-capacity 2D NAND flash devices.
 By stacking and interconnecting layers of NAND memory cells, the physical distance -- and, thus, the latency -- can be curtailed to maintain higher performance at higher storage capacities.
 In addition, 3D NAND flash memory can be written in a single pass and uses up to 50% less power than 2D NAND.

-Manufacturing challenges.
 3D NAND flash devices can be extremely difficult to fabricate, requiring thousands of individual processes to take a raw wafer through to completed dies, or chips.
 Errors or contamination at any part of the fabrication process can introduce bad cells and render entire dies unusable.
-Good manufacturing demands extraordinary precaution against contamination, extremely high manufacturing control and material purity.
+Good manufacturing demands extraordinary precautions against contamination, extremely high manufacturing control and material purity.
 Fortunately, such complex chip fabrication technologies are now mature and reliable to produce good yields for 3D NAND chip manufacturers.

-Although flash memory technology doesn't require refresh circuitry as with DRAM, flash does require sophisticated data management and error correction control to oversee the way that data is stored on a flash chip.
-For example, a 3D NAND flash might need to remap -- move -- an entire block -- page -- of storage if so much as a single bit fails, so circuitry is needed to check for bit failures.
-At the same time, additional control is needed for wear leveling: spreading out the data stored throughout the chip to minimize erase/program cycles and extending the flash device's working life.
+Although flash memory technology doesn't require refresh circuitry as with DRAM, it does require sophisticated data management, wear leveling and error correction control to oversee the way that data is stored on a flash chip.
+For example, 3D NAND flash might need to remap or move an entire block or page of storage if even a single bit fails, so additional control circuitry is needed to check for bit failures.
+At the same time, additional control is needed for wear leveling, spreading out the data stored throughout the chip to minimize P/E cycles and extending the flash device's working life.
 These controls are more complex for 3D NAND versus 2D NAND.

-NAND technology can be broken down into several specific designs including single-level cell (SLC), multi-level cell (MLC), triple-level cell (TLC) and quad-level cell (QLC) and even penta-level cell (PLC).
+NAND technology can be broken down into several specific designs, including single-level cell (SLC), multi-level cell (MLC), triple-level cell (TLC), quad-level cell (QLC) and even penta-level cell (PLC).
 The specific design typically relates to the number of bits held in each NAND memory cell, as well as characteristics such as endurance.
-3D NAND flash devices can typically employ MLC, TLC or QLC designs, but not SLC.
+3D NAND flash devices can typically employ MLC, TLC, QLC and PLC designs but not SLC.

 This NAND design stores 1 bit per memory cell.
-Because only one cell is involved in each erase/program cycle, the cells are erased and rewritten least-frequently on average, leading to some of the best endurance for NAND memory.
-A typical SLC device can be erased and rewritten about 60,000 times.
-In addition, the failure of a memory cell only affects that corresponding bit, making failures easier to remap/contain within the flash chip.
-Unfortunately, SLC is also the most expensive type of NAND flash in terms of cost per bit and is often reserved for the highest-performance mission-critical enterprise tasks such as database applications.
+Because only one cell is involved in each P/E cycle, the cells are erased and rewritten least frequently on average, leading to some of the best endurance for NAND memory.
+A typical SLC device can be erased and rewritten about 60,000 to 100,000 times.
+In addition, the failure of a memory cell only affects that corresponding bit, making failures easier to remap and contain within the flash chip.
+Unfortunately, SLC is also the most expensive type of NAND flash in terms of cost per bit and is often reserved for the highest-performance mission-critical enterprise tasks, such as database applications.

 This design stores 2 bits per memory cell.
-This improves the capacity of the flash memory device and lowers the cost, because there are twice the number of bits per cell compared to SLC.
-But endurance is affected because two bits must be erased and rewritten when the cell is rewritten, so the cell wears out faster.
-An MLC device can be erased and rewritten between 1,500 to 3,000 times.
-Still performance and endurance are attractive for most general-purpose applications with modest I/O needs, and MLC is frequently used in everyday computing devices such as laptops.
+This improves the capacity of the flash memory device and lowers the cost because there are twice as many bits per cell compared to SLC.
+But endurance is affected because 2 bits must be erased and rewritten when the cell is rewritten, so the cell wears out faster.
+An MLC device can be erased and rewritten between 1,500 and 3,000 times.
+Performance and endurance are still attractive for most general-purpose applications with modest I/O needs, and MLC is frequently used in everyday computing devices, such as laptops.
 3D NAND can employ MLC flash.
-Enterprise MLC is a variation on MLC, which provides enhanced wear leveling control, which improves overall endurance and makes the device better suited to enterprise environments.
+Enterprise MLC is a variation of MLC that provides enhanced wear leveling control, which improves overall endurance and makes the device better suited to enterprise environments.

-Triple-level cell.
-TLC stores three bits per memory cell.
-This continued the push toward added flash capacity and lower costs, but the additional bit lowers performance slightly, and the erase/program cycle now affects three bits instead of one or two, lowering the device endurance even further.
-TLC is more frequently employed for read-heavy tasks where erase/program cycles are less frequent, helping to maximize endurance and preserve the working life of the TLC device.
-3D NAND can employ TLC flash, and a typical 3D TLC device can be rewritten anywhere from 500 to 3,000 times.
+This type of NAND stores 3 bits per memory cell.
+This continued the push toward added flash capacity and lower costs.
+But the additional bit lowers performance slightly, and the P/E cycle now affects 3 bits instead of one or two, lowering the device endurance even further.
+TLC is more frequently employed for read-heavy tasks where P/E cycles are less frequent, helping to maximize endurance and preserve the working life of the TLC device.
+3D NAND can employ TLC flash, and a typical 3D TLC device can be rewritten anywhere from 500 to 1,000 times.

 This design stores 4 bits per memory cell.
-This technology represents the highest capacity and lowest cost, but it also poses the lowest memory cell endurance and performance of any flash technology.
-Advanced error correction and wear leveling controllers help to extend QLC device endurance, and the technology can prove attractive for read-heavy tasks where rewrites are infrequent -- think archival storage.
+This technology represents some of the highest capacity and lowest cost of all NAND types, but it also poses lower memory cell endurance and performance compared to other flash technology.
+Advanced error correction and wear leveling controllers help to extend QLC device endurance, and the technology can prove attractive for read-heavy tasks where rewrites are infrequent, such as archival storage.
 A typical QLC cell can be rewritten about 100 times, though wear leveling can improve this to about 1,000 times.
 3D NAND can employ QLC flash.

 3D NAND use cases

-USB thumb drives.
-First introduced around 2002, USB drives provide small, portable, non-volatile storage options for all types of computer users.
+First introduced around 2002, USB drives provide small, portable, non-volatile storage options for all types of individual and small business computer users.
 In effect, the USB drive is a self-contained storage subsystem, including both the high-performance memory capacity along with all controlling circuitry.
 Today's USB drives range from simple 8-16 GB devices up to 1 TB.
 Some high-end USB drives even include features such as encryption and password security.

-First appearing in the mid-1990s, flash memory cards have evolved to offer plugin convenience for many types of electronic devices such as cameras, tablets and video recorders, such as GoPros.
-Today's flash memory cards can provide as much as 256 GB of storage capacity, with data transfer rates ranging anywhere from 80 MBps to 170 MBps.
+First appearing in the mid-1990s, flash memory cards have evolved to offer plugin convenience for many types of electronic devices, including cameras, tablets and video recorders, such as GoPro cameras.
+Today's flash memory cards can provide as much as 512 GB of storage capacity, with common data transfer rates ranging from 80 MB per second to 170 MBps.
 Flash memory cards are available in numerous form factors, including Secure Digital, microSD, miniSD and CompactFlash.
 Each form factor provides shapes and sizes tailored to different target devices, such as cameras and video recorders.

-SSDs.
-SSDs are appearing in devices ranging from end-user laptops to enterprise-grade storage arrays.
-SSDs can replace traditional magnetic hard drives, bringing extremely fast IOPS (input/output operations per second) and lower power consumption to computing systems, while the removal of any moving parts improves drive reliability and quiets noise.
-Today's SSD products are readily available in the 1-2 TB range, and now rival the high capacities and competitive price points typically associated with HDDs.
-SSDs are often used in flash storage arrays and other computing deployments such as hyper-converged infrastructure products.
+SSDs appear in devices ranging from laptops to enterprise-grade storage arrays.
+They can replace traditional magnetic hard drives, bringing extremely fast I/O operations per second and lower power consumption to computing systems, while the removal of any moving parts improves drive reliability and reduces noise.
+Today's SSD products are readily available from 120 GB and upward into the 4 TB range and easily rival the high capacities and competitive price points typically associated with HDDs.
+SSDs are often used in flash storage arrays and other computing deployments, such as hyper-converged infrastructure products.
 SSDs are available to meet standard computer interface designs, including Serial Advanced Technology Attachment, or SATA; non-volatile memory express, or NVMe; and machine-to-machine Peripheral Component Interconnect Express, or M2M PCIe, enabling the device to be added to a computer in several possible ways.

 3D NAND vendors